EricTrainingRev/220531-JWA/Study-Guides/Core-Java.md

     - the jre contains the runtime libraries necessary for a java app to run, and it houses the jvm too
 - JDK
     - the jdk contains developer tools (compiler, debuger, documentation tools, etc.) that allow for the creation of java apps

+## stack & heap
+- the heap is where objects are stored in memory (and the string pool)
+- the stack is where local variables references are stored
+    - a new stack is created for each method invocation

 ## pillars of oop
 - Abstraction
     - you don't need to know why code works to be able to use it